amitxv/PC-Tuning/docs/configure-nvidia.md

 ## Lock GPU Clocks/P-State 0

-Force P-State 0 with the [following registry key](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/RESEARCH/WINDRIVERS/README.md#q-is-there-a-registry-setting-that-can-force-your-display-adapter-to-remain-at-its-highest-performance-state-pstate-p0) to reduce render time and jitter caused by frequency transitions (reboot required), ensure to change the driver key to suit your needs.
+Force P-State 0 with the [registry key](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/RESEARCH/WINDRIVERS/README.md#q-is-there-a-registry-setting-that-can-force-your-display-adapter-to-remain-at-its-highest-performance-state-pstate-p0) below (reboot required).
+Ensure to change the driver key to suit your needs.
 To reduce power consumption while not in-game, consider using [limit-nvpstate](https://github.com/amitxv/limit-nvpstate).

 - Run ``C:\bin\scripts\query-driver-key.bat Win32_VideoController`` in CMD to get the GPU driver keys on your system